Fiber Lasers Versus Bulk Lasers

 The long length and small effective mode area of fiber lasers lead to strong effects of the Kerr nonlinearity, despite the relatively small nonlinear index of fused silica (the most popular glass material for fibers).
 Particularly in the context of ultrashort pulse generation, but also for single-frequency lasers and amplifiers, excessive nonlinearity can have very detrimental effects.
 It often limits the achievable pulse duration or output power.

 Most fiber lasers operate with high gain and high resonator losses.
 This makes them relatively immune to additional losses e.g. from various types of intracavity components.
 For example, a fiber laser resonator may well contain a grating pair for wavelength tuning without the efficiency being degraded too much by the introduced resonator losses.
-On the other hand, the small resonator losses of many bulk lasers make them interesting for intracavity frequency doubling and can lead to lower phase noise.
+On the other hand, the small resonator losses of many bulk lasers make those more interesting for intracavity frequency doubling and can lead to lower phase noise.

 Many fiber devices are subject to problems with uncontrolled birefringence.
 It is not only that this often changes the polarization state from linear to elliptical; these changes are unfortunately dependent on temperature and bending.
 Many fiber lasers therefore may require readjustment of polarization controllers when the temperature changes.
 This may be acceptable for laboratory use, but often not for commercial devices.
 One does not always have the option to eliminate such problems by using polarization-maintaining fibers, since special fibers and fiber devices are often not available in this form, and e.g. mode locking with nonlinear polarization rotation would not work with a polarization-maintaining fiber.